Celestial Atlas

 (Image Credits: Stuart Meyer/Flynn Haase/AURA/NSF/NOAO)

-Below, a HST image of the pair, rotated to fit a larger image on the page (North is on the left)
+Below, a HST image of the pair, rotated to fit a larger image on the page (North is on the right)

 HST image of interacting spiral galaxies NGC 2207 and IC 2163